30+ Typography Trends for 2024

 What’s nice about the trend is that gradients are so subtle that you might not even see them at first.
 There’s just a slight variance in the color that helps pull the eye across the lettering.

 Gradients are best used with thicker typefaces and to accent specific words or phrases.

 Be careful not to overdo it too much.
 A good text gradient maintains consistent contrast across the word so that it’s not jarring to read and so that it stands apart from the background.

 One of the biggest overall trends in design is animation.
 And there’s no reason this can’t apply to typography as well.

 More designs are using lettering that moves, shifts, or is impacted by a hover state (such as the example above).
 All of these techniques can lead to a more interactive, richer user experience.

 When animating text, it’s important to consider how and where users will be reading the information (some animated elements such as video don’t work well on all mobile devices yet).
 Make accommodations so that even if the animation doesn’t work properly, there’s still a worthwhile user experience where messaging is clear.

 In that regard, the best text animations often start with lettering that is clear and easy to see.
-Animation comes into play after a delay or as part of a user interaction.
-This can delight and surprise users (maybe even resulting in more time on site).
+Animation comes into play after a delay or as part of user interaction.
+This can delight and surprise users (maybe even resulting in more time on-site).

-Consider speed carefully with typography animations – if the text moves too fast, users will miss the message completely; it the text moves too slow, users might click away before reading all of the content.
+Consider speed carefully with typography animations – if the text moves too fast, users will miss the message completely; if the text moves too slowly, users might click away before reading all of the content.
 It must be just right.
 (User testing can help you find an ideal speed.)